LASIK Eye Surgery – What to expect?

 Hyperopia up to +4.00 dioptres

 Astigmatism up to -4.00 dioptres

 There will be some patients who fall outside the eligibility criteria for LASIK eye surgery.
 Before giving up on the dream of a glasses-free life altogether, speak to an optometrist or ophthalmologist familiar with refractive and LASIK surgery.
-There might be another options more appropriate for your eyes.
-LASIK surgery is one of many refractive surgery technique.
+There might be other options more appropriate for your eyes.
+LASIK is one of many refractive surgery techniques.
 Including PRK, SMILE, and intraocular contact lenses.

-If you are suitable for more than one technique, bear in mind that the benefits of LASIK eye surgery.
-Such as, allowing a much faster recovery time over another technique such as PRK.
-Involve less discomfort during the healing period.
-As well as, vision stabilising quicker after LASIK surgery.
+If you are suitable for more than one technique, bear in mind that there are many benefits of LASIK eye surgery.
+These include:

 If you’re considering LASIK eye surgery, speak to the team at Eye Laser Specialists and organise your complimentary first consultation.
 Call us today for free 1300 297 583